cambridge-ceu/csd3/docs/applications/PKI.md

 ERROR: loading failed
 ```

-One can get around with a twist of openssl, e.g.,
+and one can get around with a twist of openssl, e.g.,

 ```bash
 Rscript -e "download.packages('PKI','.')"